 EAT!

-Sicily boasts an incredible wealth of history and culture, unique customs, and beautiful landscapes.
-But how much is all of this enhanced by the culinary skills of the Sicilians?
-No matter how beautiful and eventful a day in Sicily may be, an evening feast in a local restaurant—even a simple one—is always the highlight!
+Sicily boasts an incredible wealth of history and culture, unique customs, and stunning landscapes.
+But how much is all of this enhanced by the culinary skills of the Sicilian people?
+However beautiful and eventful a day in Sicily may be, an evening feast in a local restaurant – even a simple one – is always the perfect finishing touch!

 If the main courses weren't so delicious, you could easily fill yourself up on the delicious starters or the appetizers served as an aperitif!
 Typical Sicilian dishes include caponata, a lukewarm dish with eggplant, tomatoes, and capers, seasoned sweet and sour with intense flavor, or alice marinate (fresh sardines in a lemon marinade).
 Since the dishes are generally made with fresh ingredients, seasonal dishes are often featured on the menu: stuffed cauliflower and artichokes ("carciofi ripiemi") in winter, wild fennel in spring, fennel and broccoli in spring, and, of course, delicious tomatoes, eggplant, and zucchini in the summer months, to name just a few examples.
 Fish also have their seasons; tuna, for example, is mainly caught from May to June: when it migrates to Sicily to spawn, the "Mattanza," the traditional tuna hunt, takes place, often accompanied by local festivities.

 And then there are the desserts!
-Among the most famous dishes of Sicilian culture are, of course, cannoli!
-A sweet ricotta cream encased in crispy pastry, garnished with pistachio crumbles or chocolate shavings.
-In any case, Sicilian desserts are not only a sweet temptation, but also a visual delight, a feast for all the senses!
-Cassata and all kinds of cakes are often garnished with colorful icing, candied fruit, and opulent, handmade marzipan decorations.
-And often, not only specialty shops, but even the bar around the corner has lavishly decorated and topped cakes in their display.
+Cannoli are among the greatest icons of Sicilian culture!
+A sweet ricotta cream encased in crisp pastry, garnished with pistachio crumbs or chocolate shavings.
+In fact, Sicilian desserts are not only a sweet temptation but always a visual delight, a feast for all the senses!
+Cassata and all kinds of cakes are often decorated with colorful icing, candied fruit, and lavish, handcrafted marzipan decorations.
+And often, not only specialty shops but even the corner bar displays lavishly decorated and filled tarts.
 For example, with small wild strawberries!
 Of course, the ice cream is nothing like what you get in Germany.
-Incidentally, ice cream in a milk roll – "gelato con brioche" – is a common breakfast dish in Sicily.
+Incidentally, ice cream in a brioche bun – "gelato con brioche" – is a common breakfast dish in Sicily.

-This list is by no means exhaustive.
-We're still getting to know the local venues ourselves and will surely add more recommendations as we go...
+This list is not exhaustive.
+We are still exploring the local area ourselves and will certainly add recommendations from time to time...

-- For breakfast at home, in addition to the sweet pastries available in bars and bakeries, we recommend the delicious freshly baked flatbreads available at the fresh food counter in the supermarket (Via Sant'Elia 97/H).
+For breakfast at home, in addition to the sweet pastries available in bars and bakeries, we recommend the delicious freshly baked flatbreads that can be found at the deli counter in the supermarket (Via Sant'Elia 97/H).

 LUNCH AND DINNER